moemcb/debian-trixie/README.md

 If any of these guides saved you time or solved your problem, a star would be appreciated!
 It lets me know these notes are useful to others too.

+### 🚀 Happy tinkering with Debian Trixie!

+*Remember: Breaking things is just another opportunity to learn how to fix them.*

 ---

 ## 📜 License

-MIT License - see LICENSE.md.
+MIT License.

 ---

-### 🚀 Happy tinkering with Debian Trixie!

-*Remember: Breaking things is just another opportunity to learn how to fix them.*